dabigf5/TanksLua/readme.md

 ```

 ### Extension Example
-this extension supports lua extensions, so you can have extensions inside your extension
+This extension supports Lua extensions, so you can have extensions inside your extension.

-in order to create an extension, create a lua file in `.tanks/scripts/extensions/` and name it whatever you want, as long as it ends with `.lua`\
+In order to create an extension, create a Lua file in `.tanks/scripts/extensions/` and name it whatever you want, as long as it ends with `.lua`.
-here's an example of an extension that does completely nothing:
+Here's an example of an extension that does completely nothing:

 ```lua
 local extension = {